For a one-page description of my professional career, please see:

 Art is never finished, only abandoned. – Leonardo da Vinci

 A genius far ahead of his time, Leonardo’s words ring particularly true for my thesis project, as I am sure they do for anyone else who has completed an art project of that magnitude.
 A Ph.D. is inherently artistic because it is an opportunity to be driven to strange places by intense curiosity and passion, and the whole process drives you a little crazy.

-My thesis title is a little tongue-in-cheek with regard to academic writing style – years later, it now makes me both groan and giggle because it is so long that even I cannot remember it all.
+My thesis title was tongue-in-cheek with regard to academic writing style – years later, it now makes me both groan and giggle because it is so long that even I cannot remember it all.
 If you want to dig into the thesis in all its beautiful imperfections, here it is:

 - JIMI: A Hopping Monopod Robot Incorporating Nonlinear Series Elastic Actuators, Fiber-Reinforced Polymer Construction, and a Concurrent Asynchronous Dataflow-based Centroidal Momentum Balance Controller

 My masters thesis at Nagoya University mostly concerned with studying via simulation the intrinsic stability of passive dynamic robots.
-To challenge myself, I gave the final presentation in Japanese, but the English translation is doubtlessly more grammatically correct.
+To challenge myself, I gave the final presentation in Japanese, but despite my best efforts, the English translation is doubtlessly more grammatically correct.

 - On the Gait Robustness of Passive Dynamic Robots, and a Novel Variable Stiffness Series Elastic Actuator